Lillian1070/showcase_python_EDA_1/README.md

 ## Project Overview
 This project demonstrates Exploratory Data Analysis (EDA) techniques using Python.
 The main focus is to uncover patterns, trends, and insights in the dataset.
-The EDA involves:
+The key elements of the EDA include:

 - Data visualization (covering univariate, bivariate, and geospatial analysis)
 - Feature engineering
 - Identifying patterns and trends
 - Investigating feature importance
 - Checking assumptions

+Summary focus areas for EDA:

+- Explore Relationships with Total Cup Points
+- Examine Linear/Non-Linear Patterns
+- Clustering Analysis

 You can view the full process in the Jupyter Notebook in this repo [here](https://github.com/Lillian1070/showcase_python_EDA_1/blob/main/kaggle_coffeeBean_EDA.ipynb).